 Once all transactional methods and transactional anonymous function classes are known, we construct a static invocation graph.
 This is done in the second analysis pass.
-As before, we pay attention to method invocations, but this time our targets are the previously identified transactional methods.
+As before, we pay attention to method invocations, but targeting the previously identified transactional methods.
 We first add all transactional methods as nodes in the invocation graph.
-Any invocation of method g from within method f adds to the graph directed edge $f \rightarrow g$.
+Any invocation of method g from within method f adds to the graph directed edge $f \rightarrow g$ .